magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 **Details**:

-`helper` will allow test writers to solve advanced requirements beyond what MFTF offers out of the box.[See custom-helpers](./docs/custom-helpers.md) for more information on the usage.
+The `helper` allows test writers to solve advanced requirements beyond what MFTF offers out of the box.
+See [custom-helpers](./docs/custom-helpers.md) for more information on usage.

-Here's an example of using `helper` in place of `executeSelenium` to achieve same workflow.
+Here is an example of using `helper` in place of `executeSelenium` to achieve same workflow.

 Old usage:

 ```xml
 <executeInSelenium function="function ($webdriver) use ($I) {
         $heading = $webdriver->findElement(\Facebook\WebDriver\WebDriverBy::xpath('//div[contains(@class, \'inline-wysiwyg\')]//h2'));